 Dimensions (hwd) 8.6 x 14.8 x 7.3cm

-We say the words “Alexa, play Bruce Springsteen’s newest album” and Alexa obligingly announces that the Boss’s latest is called Western Stars and it is playing on Amazon Music within a couple of seconds.
+We say the words “Alexa, play Bruce Springsteen’s newest album” and Alexa obligingly announces that the Boss’s latest is called Letter To You and it is playing on Amazon Music within a couple of seconds.
 The song’s lyrics are displayed on the screen line by line, which is a nice touch.

 Springsteen’s voice is rendered faithfully, with just an occasional sibilant buzz from the Show 5.
 This unit doesn’t like being pushed too hard as far as volume goes, but if you keep things at middling levels it does just fine.
 As background music to be woken up to, or for listening in the kitchen while cooking, it is a perfectly serviceable sound.